postmanlabs/labs-docs/legacy-documentation/v5/postman_for_publishers/run_button/environments_run_button.md

 When you [create a Run in Postman button](https://learning.postman.com/docs/postman-for-publishers/run-in-postman/creating-run-button/) for your API documentation, website, or GitHub repo, you can include an environment that will open along with your collection when someone clicks your button.

-> If you're using the dynamic (HTML) button, you can work with the Run in Postman API to alter your button's behavior.
+> If you're using the dynamic (HTML) button, you can work with the [Run in Postman API](https://learning.postman.com/docs/postman-for-publishers/run-in-postman/run-button-API/) to alter your button's behavior.
 You can use the button to create environments, modify an environment, or segregate environments.
-Find out how to work with the [Run in Postman API](https://learning.postman.com/docs/postman-for-publishers/run-in-postman/run-button-API/).

 ## Use the Run in Postman button to include an environment with your shared collections